 : surgical incision of the walls of the abdomen and uterus for delivery of offspring

 Origin of cesarean section

 from the legendary association of such a delivery with the Roman cognomen Caesar

 Medical Definition of cesarean section

 : a surgical procedure involving incision of the walls of the abdomen and uterus for delivery of offspring <Even a history of multiple cesarean sections need not exclude a pregnant woman from attempting a vaginal delivery, new research indicates.—Science News, 27 Aug.
 1988>—called also cesarean, C-section

 Caesar \ˈsē-zər\, Gaius Julius (100–44 BC), Roman general and statesman.
 Caesar's connection with the cesarean section is unclear.
 It is thought by some that the operation was named after Caesar himself because of the popular, although probably erroneous, belief that he was born by this means.
 On the other hand, it is argued that the general's family, the Julii, acquired the cognomen Caesar (from Latin caedere, to cut) because the operation was once performed on a forebear.
 It is also thought that cesarean section may derive from lex Caesaria, the name, under the Caesars, for the law that ordered the operation be performed on women dying in late pregnancy or in childbirth.

-What made you look up cesarean section?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up cesarean section?
+Please tell us where you read or heard it (including the quote, if possible).